-3. Sir Chris Hoy making the record books
+3. Sir Chris Hoy Making Record History

-Becoming Scotland’s most successful Olympian and the most successful Olympic cyclist of all-time, Sir Chris Hoy took home another two gold medals in London including a thrilling triumph in the keirin.
+Becoming Scotland’s most successful Olympian and the most successful Olympic cyclist of all time, Sir Chris Hoy took home another two Gold medals in London including a thrilling triumph in the keirin.

-4. Usain Bolt triumphs yet again
+4. Usain Bolt Triumphs Yet Again

-Usain Bolt became the first man in history to defend both the 100 m and 200 m Olympic sprint titles and completed his second ‘triple’ in a row as Jamaica won the 4×100 metres gold on the final day of the Games.
+Usain Bolt became the first man in history to defend both the 100 m and 200 m Olympic sprint titles and completed his second ‘triple’ in a row as Jamaica won the 4×100 metres Gold on the final day of the Games.

-5. Nicola Adams makes history
+5. Nicola Adams Smashes Glass Ceilings

-The first woman to win an Olympic boxing title in history, Nicola Adams captivated the crowds in London with her incredible ability and went on to win golds in both the Commonwealth and European Games.
+The first woman to win an Olympic boxing title in history, Nicola Adams captivated the crowds in London with her incredible ability and went on to win Golds in both the Commonwealth and European Games.

 6. The Brownlee Brothers

-Alistair and Jonathan Brownlee won gold and bronze medals respectively in the triathlon and took their place amongst some of the greatest sporting brothers of all-time.
+Alistair and Jonathan Brownlee won Gold and Bronze medals respectively in the triathlon and took their place amongst some of the greatest sporting brothers of all time.

-7. Andy Murray finally wins at Wimbledon
+7. Andy Murray Wins at Wimbledon

-Just weeks after losing to Roger Federer in the final of Wimbledon, Andy Murray put the disappointment behind him by taking to the same stage to finally defeat the Swiss master in straight sets and clinch Olympic gold.
+Just weeks after losing to Roger Federer in the final of Wimbledon, Andy Murray put the disappointment behind him by taking to the same stage to finally defeat the Swiss master in straight sets and clinch Olympic Gold.

-9. Sir Bradley Wiggins on a golden throne
+9. Sir Bradley Wiggins on a Golden Throne

-10. Beth Tweddle wins her long-awaited Olympic medal
+10. Beth Tweddle Wins an Olympic Medal

-After a host of medals at World, European and Commonwealth level, Beth Tweddle finally won an Olympic medal to cap off an incredible career with a dazzling uneven bars routine.
+After a host of medals at the World, European and Commonwealth level, Beth Tweddle finally won an Olympic medal to cap off an incredible career with a dazzling uneven bars routine.